Paradores: Network

-As of 2022, Paradores operates a hotel network of ninety-seven state-owned establishments in Spain and one franchised establishment in Portugal, with 5,988 rooms in total.
+As of 2025, Paradores operates a hotel network of ninety-eight state-owned establishments in Spain and one franchised establishment in Portugal, with 6,010 rooms in total.
 Paradors are located all around Spain, and have a presence in all its provinces except for the Balearic Islands, where a parador in Ibiza is under construction, and Biscay.
 The provinces with the most paradors are Cáceres and Málaga, with five each.
 In addition to the paradors located in castles, palaces, fortresses, convents, monasteries and other historic buildings, there are also other located in modern buildings in nature areas with a special appeal and/or with panoramic views of historical and monumental cities.
 The paradors are divided in Esentia - monumental and historic hotels, Civia - urban hotels, and Naturia - hotels close to the coast and nature.
 Prices vary according to category, room, region and season.

 One of the oldest continuously operating hotels in the world, the Hostal de los Reyes Catolicos in Santiago de Compostela (A Coruña), founded in 1499 by the Catholic Monarchs as a hostelry and hospital for pilgrims at the very end of the Way of St James, and transferred to the network on 24 February 1986, is the finest parador, and with its 137 rooms for 262 guests is also the largest by capacity.
 The Parador de El Saler and its golf course in Valencia, occupying 71.2889 ha of land, is the largest by area.
 The Parador Castillo de Monterrei in Monterrei (Ourense) with 12 rooms for 24 guests, and occupying 994 m2 of land, is the smallest.
 The Parador de Las Cañadas del Teide in La Orotava (Santa Cruz de Tenerife), located at 2146 m above sea level, is the highest.
-The Parador Costa da Morte in Muxia (A Coruña), opened on 25 June 2020, is the newest.
+The Parador in Molina de Aragón (Guadalajara), opened on 13 May 2025, is the newest.

-In addition to the aforementioned Parador de Ibiza, Turespaña is building new paradors in Molina de Aragón (Guadalajara), Morella (Castellón) and Vera de Moncayo (Zaragoza).
+In addition to the aforementioned Parador de Ibiza, Turespaña is building new paradors in Morella (Castellón) and Vera de Moncayo (Zaragoza).
 Paradores will furnish, operate and maintain them once completed.

 List of paradors

-Ninety-seven paradors are located in Spain (listed below) and one, Parador Casa da Ínsua, in Penalva do Castelo, Portugal.
+Ninety-eight paradors are located in Spain (listed below) and one, Parador Casa da Ínsua, in Penalva do Castelo, Portugal.